 To receive FREE recipes delivered directly to your email, be sure to sign up for the iCookfortwo newsletter.
 A sign up form is located in the middle of this article.
 If you have any questions, comments, or want to submit an idea for a recipe for two, feel free to email at mary@icookfortwo.com

-The secrets to getting bacon wrapped shrimp perfectly baked so that the bacon is crispy and the shrimp are perfectly cooked.
+The secrets to getting bacon wrapped shrimp perfectly cooked so that the bacon is crispy and the shrimp are tender.

 Ingredients